SignalK/specification/gitbook-docs/streaming_api.md

 ```
 [<]: #

-Since this is an addition to the 1.0 Signal K the client can not reliably detect if the server supports history playback streaming from http status code.
 A server MAY respond with `501 Not Implemented` status code if it does not support history playback and with `400 Bad Request` if it does not have data to play back for the given time period.
+A `400 Not Found` response is also acceptable to be backwards compatible.